jlaura/parallel_implementations/README.txt

 Omitting the time delay, the majority of the execution time (3000x3000 int8 array) is spent on the assert statement (11 / 12 seconds).

 The issue with this code is the memory footprint.  numpy.random.randint returns an int64 array, which is converted to int8.
+We then memmove the array - so we make a copy.
+The goal would be to unwrap a numpy array (which is just a wrapper on a ctpyes array) and avoid the copy.

 So we are fast...but mem constrained. python -m timeit -n 3 'import sharedmem_sample' 'sharedmem_sample.main()'